 1. PROVISION OF SERVICES

 1.2.
-The Minimum Period for each Service commences on the date of the initial connection for that Service.
-This Agreement will continue after the expiry of the Minimum Period unless and until terminated in accordance with Clause 11.
+The Minimum Term for each Service commences on the date of the initial connection for that Service.
+This Agreement will continue after the expiry of the Minimum Term unless and until terminated in accordance with Clause 11.

 1.3.
 The Services are supplied subject to all limitations of the Telecommunications Network including the risk of any imposed legislation.

 1.4.
-Where the Customer’s name or if applicable, company registered number on the Customer Order Form is incorrect or incomplete, the Customer agrees that DRC may treat as being the Customer the individual or organisation that paid the Initial Service Charge for the Services.
+Where the Customer’s name or if applicable, company registered number on the Order Form is incorrect or incomplete, the Customer agrees that DRC may treat as being the Customer the individual or organisation that paid the initial Charges for the Services.

 1.5.
-The Customer acknowledges and agrees that DRC may facilitate entry into an Airtime Agreement between the Customer and Network Provider but is not a party to it and has no liability to the Customer in relation to it or any breach of it by the Network Provider.
-The Network Services shall be supplied by the Provider in accordance with the terms of the Airtime Agreement.
+The Customer acknowledges and agrees that DRC may facilitate entry into an Airtime Agreement between the Customer and the Network Provider but is not a party to it and has no liability to the Customer in relation to it or any breach of it by the Network Provider.
+The Network Services shall be left to be supplied by the Network Provider.

 1.6.
-Services provided by DRC are separate from, and ancillary to the Network Services.
+Services provided by DRC shall be deemed to be separate from, and ancillary to the Network Services.

 1.7.
-DRC will provide the Service in all material respects in accordance with the relevant Schedule (if any) and with the care and skill that would reasonably be expected in the circumstances.
-DRC shall take steps to ensure the Service is reasonably fault-free and reasonably uninterrupted, but it is not a condition of the Contract, nor does DRC warrant or guarantee, that the Service will be uninterrupted, secure, and error-free.
+DRC will provide the Service in all material respects in accordance with the relevant Schedule (if any) and with the care and skill that would reasonably be expected in the circumstances by a respected provider of such telecommunications- and Customer-management-related Service.
+DRC shall take steps to ensure that the Service is reasonably fault-free and reasonably uninterrupted, but it is not a condition of the Contract, nor does DRC warrant or guarantee, that the Service will be uninterrupted, secure, and error-free.

 2.2.
-The Customer may, at any time, and giving not less than two Business Days’ written notice, notify DRC of any changes to the individuals authorised under Clause 2.
+The Customer may, at any time, and giving not less than 2 Business Days’ written notice, notify DRC of any changes to the individuals authorised under Clause 2.
 Such notification or withdrawal shall not affect the validity of any action taken by DRC prior to expiry of the relevant notice.